More about: Palace of Versailles Tickets and Tours

 How to buy tickets to the Palace of Versailles at the ticket office

 It's easy!
 The ticket offices are located to the left of the Cour d'Honneur, which welcomes visitors to Versailles.
 There you can buy general admission tickets.
 The wait is about 40 minutes and the price is around €27.
 If you want to avoid queues, I recommend buying them in advance.
-This way you won't have to wait your turn at the ticket office and you'll save almost an extra hour in line.
+This way you won't have to wait your turn at the ticket office and you will save almost an extra hour in line.

-If you only want to buy a ticket to the Domaine de Trianon to visit the accommodation built by Louis XIV and later enjoyed by Marie Antoinette, you should go to the palace's ticket desks.
+If you only want to buy a ticket to the Domaine de Trianon to visit the accommodation built by Louis XIV and later enjoyed so much by Marie Antoinette, you should go to the palace's ticket desks.

 If I have bought a Paris Sightseeing Pass, do I get the tickets to Versailles included?

 Yes, the Paris Pass or Paris Museum Pass includes entry to the Palace and Gardens of Versailles.
-These passes are a great option if you want to save queuing and secure entry to the vast majority of Paris's tourist attractions.
+These passes are a great option if you want to save queues and secure entry to the vast majority of Paris's tourist attractions.

 Both options are a great idea to not only visit the Palace of Versailles without long waits, but also have the opportunity to enter other museums in the French capital, such as the Louvre.